- The Post Relations Types

 Finally, click the “Add Relation” in order to save it.

-4 Step— Open page in Elementor and customize it
+Open the page in Elementor and customize it

 Now open the Single Page template to which you’ve decided to add the related posts, in the Elementor editor.
-Find the Listing Grid widget and drop it to the page’s canvas.
+Find the Listing Grid widget and drop it into the page canvas.
 Choose the listing template in the listing drop-down menu and proceed to the Post Query section.

 Add a new item and choose the “Posts&Author Parameters” option in the Type drop-down list.